-If you've been to a track to watch harness racing, you've likely seen the American Standardbred in action.
-This is how the world knows this solid, dark, strong breed, which has bloodlines reaching back to the 18th century.
-Its abilities aren't limited to the track, however; their good temperaments and sturdy builds make them a versatile choice for a wide range of applications, from the show ring to the recreational trail.
+If you've been to a track to watch harness racing, you've likely seen the American standardbred in action.
+This solid horse breed with excellent stamina has bloodlines reaching back to the 18th century.
+And its abilities aren't limited to the track.
+American standardbreds are typically friendly, relaxed, and intelligent horses, which makes them suitable for many applications—from the show ring to the recreational trail.

 American Standardbred History and Origins

-This breed arose in the New England states in the mid-1880s from a melting pot of horses that trotted, paced, and raced both under saddle and in harness.
-A horse named Messenger is regarded as the foundation of the breed.
+A thoroughbred named Messenger, who was brought to the United States in 1788, is regarded as the foundation of the breed.
+And all American standardbreds descend from Messenger’s great-grandson Hambletonian 10.
 Many other breeds were introduced to the line, each contributing their desirable racing characteristics.
-Among these horses were Thoroughbreds, Morgans, Canadian Pacers, and some other now-extinct pacing and trotting breeds.
+Among these breeds were thoroughbreds, Morgans, Canadian pacers, and some other now-extinct pacing and trotting horses.

 Unique Characteristics of the American Standardbred